Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

-Besides, Hardy [1967, pp. 433-4] mentions four more approaches to answer his question: \begin{enumerate} \item[(i)] Power series. \item[(ii)] Infinite products. \item[(iii)] Complex analysis.
-This approach was pursued, from two different points of view, in Davis [2003] where arc length was made use of (but in an avoidable way) and in Bartle and Tulcea [1968] where an ad hoc definition of measuring angles is introduced and made use of. \item[(iv)] Arc-length approach to measuring angles.
-This approach was pursued from different points of view, in Anton et al. [2009], Gearhart and Shultz [1990], Gillman [1991], Hughes-Hallett et al. [2005], Protter and Morrey [1963], Richman [1993], Rose [1991], and Ungar [1986]. \end{enumerate}
+The arc-length approach to measuring angles was pursued from different points of view, in Anton et al. [2009], Gearhart and Shultz [1990], Gillman [1991], Hass et al. [2020], Hughes-Hallett et al. [2005], Protter and Morrey [1963], Richman [1993], Rose [1991], and Ungar [1986].

 Inspired by the arc-length approach, the treatment in Eberlein [1966] is based on the theory of complex valued functions on real numbers.